 - Broken blower: A bad motor or unbalanced fan may stop airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified professionals at Strand Brothers Service Experts to take care of the issue.
+The next time your AC freezes up, get in touch with the ACE-certified professionals at Strand Brothers Service Experts to take care of the issue.
 We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re certain we can get things operating again in no time.
 Contact us at 512-592-3072 to get air conditioning repair in Austin with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.